 Andréa Becker, PhD

 Hi!
 I’m Andréa aka Dre.
 I’m a Mexican-American medical sociologist, researcher, and writer.
+I write about abortion and all things gender and health.

 Contact Me: